pramod-prasad01/Bike-Sharing_Linear-Regressinon-Assignment/README.md

-# Project Name
+# Project Name: Bike-Sharing_Linear-Regressinon-Assignment
-> Bike-Sharing_Linear-Regressinon-Assignment.
-This is the case study for a basic understanding to build a multiple linear regression model for the prediction of demand for shared bikes.
+> This is the case study for a basic understanding to build a multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents